-NVIDIA Merlin HugeCTR, an open-source framework designed to optimize large-scale recommenders on NVIDIA GPUs, recently released Hierarchical Parameter Server (HPS) architecture to specifically address the needs of industry-grade inference systems.
+NVIDIA Merlin HugeCTR, an open-source framework designed to optimize large-scale recommenders on NVIDIA GPUs, recently released a Hierarchical Parameter Server (HPS) architecture to specifically address the needs of industry-grade inference systems.
 Experiments indicate that this approach enables scalable deployment with low latency on popular benchmarking datasets.

 Challenges with large-scale recommendation inference

-Scalability: Driven by user behavior, many customer applications are built to serve peak usages, and need the flexibility to scale-out or scale-up the AI inference engine based on their expected and actual load.
+Scalability: Driven by user behavior, many customer applications are built to serve peak usages, and need the flexibility to scale out or scale up the AI inference engine based on their expected and actual load.

 Framework and platform agnostic: The AI inference engine must be able to serve both deep-learning models (DeepFM, DCN, DLRM, MMOE, DIN, and DIEN, for example) trained by frameworks like TensorFlow or PyTorch, as well as simple machine learning (ML) models.
 In addition, customers desire hybrid deployment of both multiple different model architectures and multiple instances of a single model.
-Models must also be deployed across a variety of hardware platforms from cloud to edge.
+Models must also be deployed across a variety of hardware platforms, from cloud to edge.